hangarau/Harshad/README.md

 # Harshad

-A program that calculates every Harshad number up to one billion (1,000,000,000, or 1x10^9).
+A program that calculates every Harshad number up to five hundred million (500,000,000 or 5×10^8).